 Acupuncture induces a deep state of relaxation just like that experienced after a massage.
 Both techniques are noted for increasing blood flow around the body, which may be responsible for releasing endorphins, or the brain’s “feel-good” chemicals.
 The relaxing, calming and meditative effects may also be attributed to increased body awareness.

-Adding acupuncture therapy to your arsenal of management and recovery tools can help you experience improved health.
+Adding acupuncture to your arsenal of management and recovery tools can help you experience improved health.
 An acupuncturist will discuss your physical, mental and behavioral concerns with you in order to determine which areas of the body to focus on.
 For example, certain parts of the ear are commonly stimulated in individuals recovering from addiction.

-Virtually anyone can benefit from acupuncture therapy as a “tune-up” or management practice for good health.
+Virtually anyone can benefit from acupuncture as a “tune-up” or management practice for good health.
 That said, the most common concerns that acupuncturists assist individuals with at Elements Behavioral Health include:

 Many people report immediate relief after just one acupuncture session, but it is recommended that you receive additional acupuncture treatments for best results.

 For individuals who are nervous around needles, the same effects can be produced by stimulating areas with pressure.
 However, needles are more precise, and the consensus is that they do not hurt.
-If you have questions about acupuncture therapy and whether it can benefit you, give us a call.
+If you have questions about acupuncture and whether it can benefit you, give us a call.

 © 2018 Addiction Treatment | Elements Behavioral Health | Drug Rehab Treatment Centers.
 All Rights Reserved.